 Table 2: Recommended Conditions for Preserving Vintage Photos

-4. Artistic Implication of brown pigment in vintage photos nyt inbrown pigment in vintage photos nyt Photography
+4. Artistic Implication of brown pigment in vintage photos nyt in Photography

 The brown pigment in vintage photos acts more than a technical brown pigment in vintage photos nyt artifact; it significantly contributes to the artistic interpretation of photography.
 This section is dedicated to explaining how the brown tint gives more visual and emotional effect to photographs.